partylikeits1983/simpleDAO/readme.md

 5) Only the chairperson can give the right to vote in the DAO to other addresses.

-6) If the majority of the DAO members who voted voted "buy_cupcakes" then the DAO will send 1 ether to the digital vending machine and in return will recieve one cupcake.
+6) If the majority of the DAO members who voted selected "buy_cupcakes", then the DAO will send 1 ether to the digital vending machine and in return the DAO will recieve one cupcake.